tusharf5/tusharsharma.dev/content/posts/2020-06-20/index.md

 **3. Function components capture the rendered values**

 This is one of the most compelling reasons for writing your components using functions.
 You see, state management in class components is done by modifying the value of `this`.
-This behavior could introduce inconsistencies in your class methods if they are asynchronous (see below example).
-The reason for these inconsistencies in most of the cases is that the value of `this` gets updated with the latest state/props but the class method was executed for an older state/props.
+The behavior of `this` keyword could introduce inconsistencies in your class methods if they are asynchronous (see below example).
+The reason for these inconsistencies in most of the cases is that the value of `this` in the lifetime of an execution of a function could change.

 This is not the case with function components where each render gets its own unique state and props using JS scopes.